quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Protected Packets {#packet-protected}

-All QUIC packets are protected.
+All QUIC packets use packet protection.
 Packets that are protected with the static handshake keys or the 0-RTT keys are sent with long headers; all packets protected with 1-RTT keys are sent with short headers.
 The different packet types explicitly indicate the encryption level and therefore the keys that are used to remove packet protection.

+Packets protected with handshake keys only use packet protection to ensure that the sender of the packet is on the network path.
+This packet protection is not effective confidentiality protection; any entity that receives the Initial packet from a client can recover the keys necessary to remove packet protection or to generate packets that will be successfully authenticated.

+Packets protected with 0-RTT and 1-RTT keys are expected to have confidentiality and data origin authentication; the cryptographic handshake ensures that only the communicating endpoints receive the corresponding keys.

 Packets protected with 0-RTT keys use a type value of 0x7C.
 The connection ID fields for a 0-RTT packet MUST match the values used in the Initial packet